Electrolux sees weak demand, falling sales volumes in 2023

-STOCKHOLM, Feb 2 (Reuters) - Sweden's Electrolux ELUXb.STpredicted on Thursday lower sales volumes in 2023 as it reported a fourth-quarter loss roughly in line with a profit warning earlier this month.
+STOCKHOLM, Feb 2 (Reuters) - Sweden's Electrolux ELUXb.ST on Thursday predicted lower sales volumes in 2023 due to weak consumer confidence and said it may not be able to fully pass on higher energy and labour costs to customers.

-Europe's biggest appliances maker said it expected slowing demand this year in Europe, North America and Latin America, and unchanged demand for the Asia-Pacific, Middle East and Africa region.
+Europe's biggest appliances maker said it expected slowing demand this year across Europe, North America and Latin America, and unchanged demand for the Asia-Pacific, Middle East and Africa region.

 "Looking into 2023, consumer sentiment is anticipated to continue to be negatively impacted by a high inflation and interest rate environment, although with regional differences," Chief Executive Jonas Samuelson said in a statement.

+The maker of brands such as Frigidaire and Anova proposed to not pay a dividend for 2022, against a 9.20 crown dividend the year before.

+Electrolux had warned on Jan.
+11 that continued high costs and weak demand, particularly in North America, would lead to an estimated fourth-quarter operating loss of around 2.0 billion Swedish crowns on an 8% drop in organic sales.

-Electrolux on Thursday reported an operating loss of 1.96 billion crowns ($190.3 million) against a year-earlier profit of 882 million.
-The result included an earlier announced 1.5 billion crown restructuring charge.
+On Thursday the firm reported an operating loss of 1.96 billion crowns ($190.3 million) against a year-earlier profit of 882 million crowns.
+The result included an earlier announced 1.5-billion crown restructuring charge.

+Electrolux had flagged already in September it expected demand to remain weak in both Europe and North America in 2023 as it announced a company-wide cost-cutting programme, in addition to ongoing measures to improve its production capacities in North America.

 ($1 = 10.3017 Swedish crowns)